Overview: Oil sands mining development

 The MLX project was designed to minimize operational effects on the environment and wildlife.
 A 100-metre setback from the top of the escarpment will be maintained along both the MacKay and Athabasca rivers, with available corridor and riparian areas between 600 metres to 2.5 kilometres wide.

-MLX will use existing extraction and upgrading facilities so no new infrastructure or tailings ponds will be required.
-Objectives of the project include not increasing emissions or fresh water import from the Athabasca River, and progressively reclaiming disturbed land as it is available.
+MLX will use existing extraction and upgrading facilities so no new infrastructure or tailings ponds will be required to support MLX.

 Community benefits